lalitsom/MultiKeys/README.md

 	add a new device with 8 buttons and x,y,z axis.
 5. open multikeys.exe, click on Free.
 Then press any key on your 2nd keyboard to get keyboard id and put that id number in kbdid.
-		Click on update and then start.
+		Click on update and then click on start.
 		Minimize the software and start any game you want to play.